knutmerket/anheituan/content/pages/joining_a_buy.md

 > ~USD 76 for 2 kg
 > ~USD 135 for 5 kg
 >
+Overall, shipping prices to the U.S. are higher than before and may well represent the new normal.
 I’ll update this page again if more shipping options become available.

 ---